Timmy Chang: Coaching career

 Southern Methodist University head football coach June Jones, who coached Chang at Hawai'i, announced in May 2012 that Chang would join his staff as a graduate assistant.
 Chang was chosen as the offensive coordinator and quarterbacks coach for Jackson State in February 2014, assisting newly named head coach Harold Jackson.
 In his first season as offensive coordinator, Jackson State averaged 25.8 points per game.
 QB La Montiez Ivy threw for 3,209 yards and 22 touchdowns.
 WR Daniel Williams finished the season with 73 catches for 1,004 yards and 9 touchdowns.
 Both were named to the All-SWAC team.

 It was announced in December 2016 that Chang would join Nevada as an inside wide receivers coach.
 He moved to the tight ends coaching position in 2018 before moving back to coach wide receivers in 2021.

 When Nevada's head coach Jay Norvell was hired by Colorado State following the 2021 season, Chang followed him to Fort Collins and was named the wide receivers coach for the Rams.

 Hawaii

 Chang was named the 25th head coach in program history at his alma mater, Hawaii, on January 22, 2022.
 He signed a four-year deal.

+Chang received a one-year extension to his contract on December 3, keeping him with the program through at least the 2026 season, which will be Hawaii’s first as a full member of the Mountain West Conference.

+With a 31-19 win over the Colorado State Rams, Chang achieved his first bowl-eligible season in 2025.

 Personal life

 Chang and his wife have five children; he also has a son from a previous relationship.
+He is of Hawaiian, Chinese, Puerto Rican, English, Irish and Spanish descent.

-On July 2, 2009, Chang was arrested on suspicion of robbery.
-Police stated that he had seen a woman filming a fight in Honolulu's Pearlridge neighborhood, demanded that she stop filming, and upon her refusal and a subsequent struggle, had taken her camera and thrown it to the roof of a nearby building.
-Booked on criminal property damage and harassment, Chang pleaded guilty to both crimes in February 2010.
-His plea deal included six months probation.
+Chang pleaded guilty to two misdemeanors in February 2010 was fined $155, agreed to undergo anger management assessment and was placed on six months’ probation.
+Police stated he had seen a woman filming a fight in Honolulu's Pearlridge neighborhood, demanded that she stop filming, and upon her refusal and a subsequent struggle, had taken her camera and thrown it to the roof of a nearby building.